Opposites – A contrario

 Latin labels

-The label “argument a contrario” can be used with the meaning of “inversion”, to refer to the various kinds of argumentations which draw on contradiction, S. Contradiction.
+The label “argument a contrario” can be used with the meaning of “inversion”, to refer to the various kinds of argumentations based on contradiction, S. Contradiction.

-Argumentation from the opposite corresponds to one kind of argumentation a contrario.
-In law, an a contrario argument is defined as:
+Argumentation from the opposites, as defined in law, corresponds to one kind of argumentation a contrario:

-This rule assumes that the system of law is well made and stable.
+This rule assumes that the legal system of law is well designed and stable, see systemic principle.
 In a period of social change and revision of the law, the argumentation a pari will be opposed to argumentation on the opposites.
-Women engaged in a battle for gender equality will refuse to oppose their status to men’s status, and will demand that laws be applied a pari, be it beneficial (right to vote) or quite possibly less attractive (military service).
+Women fighting for gender equality will refuse to contrast their status with that of men, and will demand that laws be applied a pari, be they beneficial (voting rights) or quite possibly less attractive (military service).

-There is no paradox in the fact that a pari / a contrario argumentation can apply to the same material situation.
-Political issues are not unanimous, and cannot be solved by an automatic application of an algorithm; their discussion brings in historical considerations, values and affects.
+There is no paradox in the fact that a pari / a contrario argumentation can be applied to the same material situation.
+Legal issues are not unanimous, and cannot be resolved by the automatic application of an algorithm; their discussion involves historical considerations, values and affects.

 [1] Edinburgh: Donaldson.